-Understanding the App Development Process
+Understanding the App Development Timeline

 Before diving into the timeline, it’s essential to understand the different stages of app development.
 Each stage plays a critical role in determining the overall duration of the project.
 Generally, the app development process can be broken down into several key phases.